zeusmoss/SmartThings.SmartIndicatorNightlight/README.md

 2. Install the newly created SmartApp in the SmartThings mobile application.
 3. Configure the inputs to the SmartApp as prompted.
 4. Tap done.
-5. Enjoy your new Smart Indicator Nightlight1.
-Create new SmartApps at https://graph.api.smartthings.com/ide/apps using the SmartApps at https://github.com/notoriousbdg/SmartThings.AverageThings.
+5. Enjoy your new Smart Indicator Nightlight

 ##Revision History